microsoft/molecule-generation/README.md

 molecule_generation encode MODEL_DIR SMILES_PATH OUTPUT_PATH
 ```

 In all cases `MODEL_DIR` denotes the directory containing the model checkpoint, not the path to the checkpoint itself.
-The model loader will expect that `MODEL_DIR` contains _exactly_ one MoLeR checkpoint, which is recognized automatically using the filename.
+The model loader will only look at `*.pkl` files under `MODEL_DIR`, and expect there is _exactly one_ such file, corresponding to the trained checkpoint.

-You can also load a trained MoLeR model directly from Python via
+You can load a model directly from Python via

 ```python
 from molecule_generation import load_model_from_directory